 - Keep the erectile dysfunction mix cold by returning the bottle to the refrigerator, or by placing the bottle in a cup of ice, while gathering all other materials.STEP 2

 - Wipe the rubber top of the vial with an alcohol pad.

 - After removing the cap of the needle, pull the plunger back to the desired dosage, filling this volume with air.
 Use a new needle and syringe each time.

-- Insert the needle through the rubber top and inject air into the vial
+- Insert the needle through the rubber top and inject the air into the vial.

 - Turn the vial with needle and syringe inserted upside down.
 Pull back on the syringe plunger in a slow and steady motion until the desired dosage is achieved.